You are here

 What we do

-- Assist patients and families to navigate the health care system
+- Provide information and assist patients and families in navigating the health care system

 - Help those with questions related to the rights of the patient, or concerns about care and services